 Sandbakelse (or sandbakkels, sandkaker) are Norwegian Christmas cookies.
 They’re made with a crumbly dough that resembles sand, hence the name in Norwegian which translates to “sand cookies”.

-Sandbakelse are formed by pressing the dough into fluted tins before baking.
+Norwegian sandbakelse are formed by pressing the dough into fluted tins before baking.
 This creates a buttery cookie or tartlet that can be eaten as is or filled with sweet ingredients like jam or whipped cream.

 Rosettbakkels are Norwegian rosette cookies known for their crispy texture and decorative patterns.
 Like krumkake and sandbakelse, they’re traditionally made around the Christmas season and are popular both in Norway and the US.

 Rosettbakkels are made using a decorative iron mold with a long handle.
 The mold comes in festive shapes like snowflakes, stars, or Christmas trees.
-To make the cookies, the mold is first heated in oil before being dipped and coated in batter.
+To make these Norwegian cookies, the mold is first heated in oil before being dipped and coated in batter.
 The batter-covered mold is then dipped into the hot oil where the batter detaches itself and finishes cooking.

 The cookies are fried to a golden brown before being cooled and drizzled with sugar or honey.

 Kransekake (or tårnkake) is a traditional Norwegian confection that’s usually prepared on holidays and for special occasions like weddings and baptisms.
-Its name literally means “wreath cake” (or “tower cake”) and it consists of multiple concentric rings of decreasing sizes that are stacked to form a cone-shaped tower.
+Its name in Norwegian literally means “wreath cake” (or “tower cake”) and it consists of multiple concentric rings of decreasing sizes that are stacked to form a cone-shaped tower.

 To eat, the rings are separated and sliced into smaller pieces before serving.
-When served at weddings, it’s a cultural tradition for the bride and groom to lift the topmost layer of the cake.
-How many rings come away with it is said to be the number of children the couple are destined to have.
+When served at Norwegian weddings, it’s a cultural tradition for the bride and groom to lift the topmost layer of the cake.
+How many rings come away with it is said to be the number of children the couple is destined to have.

 Kranskekake is equally popular in Denmark where it’s known as kransekage.